-The new Patagonia Fish workbook for the Fall 2017 line-up is hot off the press and in the hands of dealer and reps.
+The new Patagonia Fish workbook for the Fall 2017 line-up is hot off the press and in the hands of dealers and reps.
 I was blown away to see my good friend Augustine Fox on the cover.
-I think it captures nicely the very essence of Agustin (Oggy) Fox, Argentina and the Patagonia brand. it was a memorable day!
+I think it captures nicely the very essence of Agustin (Oggy) Fox, Argentina, and the Patagonia brand. it was a memorable day!
 Another surprise was seeing this image of Yvon make it to print, ironically this was a day we all spent with our good pal Oggy.

 A big thank you to all those folks who allow me to follow them around with my camera and document small significant moments of your life.